 Atlas sewing machines are rare far rarer than, for example, Singers or Jones machines.
 They do turn up now and again since Ebay came on line so you can occasionally pick up one of these rare old beauties.

 The most expensive one I have seen in superb condition went for over £700, $1200 but it is all up to model and condition.
-More basic poor condition ones do not fetch that amount and I have never seen an Atlas Una or Atlas Original Princess come onto the market.
+More basic poor condition ones do not fetch that amount and I have never seen an Atlas Una sewing machine or Atlas Original Princess sewing machine come onto the market.

 I hope you found this research useful and as I am constantly updating my information.
 If you found this page helpful or if you have any details please do mail me.